dpi-bfs/oneblink-elements-of-interest/readme.md

 * Note the form id from a url.
 E.g. 19049 in https://nswfoodauthority-dpi-forms-dev.cdn.oneblink.io/forms/19049

-* In  .\src\index.ts goto config section:
+* In  .\src\index.ts goto config section and set according the comments.
-  - Set formId
-  - Set const outputToFile
-  - Set outputFormat

 * Execute